 Sonia Wright is proud to be working in her hometown of Santa Ana!
 She graduated from the University of California, Santa Cruz with a degree in American Studies and Sociology.
 After graduating, she worked in after school programming in the city of Santa Ana.
 During this time, she decided to join Teach for America and began working in Nashville, Tennessee with fourth grade.
 While living and working in Nashville, she completed a Master’s degree in Education from Lipscomb University.
 Ms. Wright looks forward to working and living in her community again as well as teaching social studies- a subject she is very passionate about.

 Geraldine Galindo graduated from the University of California Santa Barbara with a Bachelor degree in Feminist Studies in 2012.
 She also received her Master of Arts in Collaborative Educational Leadership with a Dual Language Concentration from Fielding Graduate University in 2015.
 She has worked in the education field serving after school extended learning programs with Think Together in grades level ranging from kinder to 8th grade.
 She has served as a liaison with Los Nietos School District and has supported in school alignment and community partnerships.
-She has joined our team as Dean of Culture Assistant and Director of Athletics.
+She has served as our former Dean of Culture Assistant and Director of Athletics.
+This year she will be moving into the role of Parent Engagement & Student Recruitment.
 Her passion for education is highly transparent in her desire to work with older youth and leadership development.
 She is excited to shape the learning culture on our campus.
 Most importantly she is excited to build intentional and long lasting relationships with our students, parents and staff.

 11th Grade College Counselor- Janet Le